 Did You Know?
 When employees don’t show up for work or call first to notify you, it can result in your other employees having to cover their shift.
 This can lead to additional costs for your company, such as overtime pay, or even to the demoralization of your workforce for having to pick up the slack.

 Any time you create a new company policy, communicate it with your team.
 This allows them to ask questions and ease any concerns.

 Speaking with your employees also sets forth the clear guidelines of the policy.
 Be sure to mention that although your company intends to adhere to the policy, it will be fair and reasonable.
-Sometimes, emergencies happen.
+Sometimes, emergencies do happen, after all.
 In these instances, work is rarely the first thing on an employee’s mind.
 Being reasonable will go a long way to enhancing employee engagement and loyalty.

-It’s also a good idea to have every employee sign an acknowledgement that they have read, understood, and agreed to be bound by the policy.
+It’s also a good idea to have every employee sign an acknowledgment that they have read, understood, and agree to be bound by the policy.

 Additionally, keep your no call, no show policy, along with all other company policies, in an easily accessible location for employees, like a company intranet or bulletin board.
 This ensures that all employees have access to the policy and cannot claim they were unaware.

 Having clear policies in place is part of good employee management.
 Learn the tools and tips necessary to successfully manage your employees.